InflectionPointNFT/Avastars-Contracts/poc/README.md

 ### EYE COLOR
 * In all cases, `id` must be `eye_color`
-* Should not be wrapped in `<svg>` element, this is a fragment to be layered into the final avastar
+* Should not be wrapped in `<svg>` element, this is a fragment to be layered into the final Avastar

 ```
     <!-- BLUE IRIS GRADIENT -->